co2meter-org/cm12-iot-demo/README.md

 > If the build or gradle sync fails, change to Build Online mode

 ## How to Load Your Arduino Program
+To open your Arduino Sketch, make sure the [repository is downloaded](#downloading-the-code-and-repo).
+In your Windows Explorer, navigate to the sketch you want to run located where you unzipped the repository, and double click on the .ino file.

 To load an Arduino Sketch, you first need to power the ESP32 into Serial Boot Mode.
 To do this, change the Boot Switch to 1 and push then release the Reset Momentary Switch.

 Next, select the port in Arduino that the ESP32 DevKit is connected.